-Type I muscle fibers are those which are most activated during slow, long-term movements like marathon running and long-distance cycling, or even simply walking.
-The connecting nerves are thinner than those which are prominent in the fast-twitch fibers, allowing for continuous muscular contractions of low-force output.
+Type I muscle fibers are those that are most activated during slow, long-term movements like marathon running and long-distance cycling, or even simply walking.
+The connecting nerves are thinner than those that are prominent in the fast-twitch fibers, allowing for continuous muscular contractions of low-force output.
 These fibers appear red in color when viewed under a microscope.
-Although you probably will not be analyzing your client’s muscle tissue under a microscope, it is important that you know the relationship of various muscle fibers to their respective levels of blood flow, and subsequent color representations.
+Although you probably will not be analyzing your client’s muscle tissue under a microscope, it is important that you know the relationship of various muscle fibers to their respective levels of blood flow and subsequent color representations.

 Hence, these muscle fibers are optimally trained via low resistance and long duration (e.g. light weights and high repetitions of 16-40 reps per set of a resistance exercise).